Native Australian plants are integral to nature play.

-Educators can extend the learning to include these related topics: non-native plants, leaves, sticksseeds, forests and the bush.
+Educators can extend the learning to include non-native plants and the Australian bush.
+They can also learn about different parts of plants:

 EYLF learning outcomes